innolitics/rdm/rdm/base/software_plan.md

 **SOUP**, or **software of unknown provenance**, is a software item that is already developed and generally available and that has not been developed for the purpose of being incorporated into the medical device (also known as "off-the-shelf software") or software previously developed for which adequate records of the development processes are not available.

 A **problem report** is a record of actual or potential behaviour of a software product that a user or other interested person believes to be unsafe, inappropriate for the intended use or contrary to specification.
 Problem reports are stored as GitHub issues tagged with the `bug` label.
+A **known anomaly** is a problem report that we do not plan on addressing; known anomalies are also tagged with the `wontfix` label.

 A **change request** is a documented specification of a change to be made to the software system.
 Change requests are stored as GitHub issues that are not tagged with the `bug` label.
-All work on the software project should occur in response to change requests{% if system.auditor_notes %} [62304:8.2.1]{% endif %}.
+All work on the software project should occur in response to approved change requests{% if system.auditor_notes %} [62304:8.2.1]{% endif %}.

+Note that GitHub issues which are tagged with the `obsolete` label are ignored.

 A **software requirement** is a particular function that the software must support, or some other constraint that the software must fulfill.
 Requirements describe the *what*, while specifications and designs specify the *how*.